Hi, my name is Eric Swartz…and I'm a man of few words. I write taglines and slogans for a living. And I like to think and speak at length about them.

 Looking back, I think I was meant to be a marketer and professional communicator.
 My academic background was well-suited for it.
 Nope, I didn't go to business school.
 Instead, I studied communications (both grad and undergrad).
 My coursework ran the gamut from rhetoric, linguistics, and semiotics to psychology, cultural anthropology, and visual communication.

 There's an art to marketing, which makes it one of the more creative and synthetic of disciplines.
 Of all its aspects, marketing communications was the area in which I excelled the most.
 That's because I never stopped being a wordsmith or working copywriter.
 I always made it central to my job.
+As the go-to message guy, I was often called upon to craft the company vision and position into language that was rhetorically persuasive and strategically competitive.

-In 1996, I decided to leave the corporation and start up my own branding agency, The Byline Group.
+In 1996, I decided to leave the corporate workplace and start up my own branding agency, The Byline Group.
 One of the first things I did was to create a discovery tool for auditing, assessing, and analyzing my clients' brands.
 Since that time, I have conducted well over a hundred brand audits, which have proven to be successful in building and renovating brand identities, articulating and clarifying messages, and strengthening competitive positions.

 The short-form copywriting I started doing in 1975 also grew into a full-fledged business, which I named Tagline Guru (now a division of The Byline Group).
-I can't recall exactly how many slogans and other types of brand expressions I've created over the years, but they probably number more than 20,000.
+I can't recall exactly how many slogans and other types of brand expressions I've created over the years, but they number more than 40,000.

-My tagline work has been enthusiastically applied to companies, products, non-profit associations, government agencies, public corporations, cities, regions, destination marketing organizations, universities, books, magazines, newsletters, blogs, contests, events, politicians, television characters, and even stand-up comedians.
+My tagline work has been enthusiastically applied to companies, products, non-profit associations, government agencies, public corporations, cities, regions, destination marketing organizations, universities, movies, books, magazines, newsletters, blogs, contests, events, politicians, television characters, and even stand-up comedians.

 To formalize my branding work for destinations, I created another division called Great Destinotions, which serves the aspirations of communities and public consortia involved in promoting tourism, recreation, and economic development.